smizell/snug/README.md

 ### Type Annotations

 Make your input and output values snug.
 The `inputs` arrays corresponds to the respective input arguments.
 Functions are expected, so you can add whatever logic you desire for your type.
+If you do not specify any `inputs` or `outputs`, there will be no checks.

 ```js
 var snug = require('snug');